broadinstitute/cromwell/docs/developers/CwlParsing.md

 The process of parsing CWL runs approximately like this:

-- Produce a canonical one-file representation of the CWL as a JSON object in memory
+1. Produce a canonical one-file representation of the CWL as a JSON object in memory
-    - Run cwltool's `--print-pre` to `SALAD` each file
-    - Resolve references recursively and combine everything at the end to produce a single
-- Use Circe to turn that representation into scala case classes
+1. Use Circe to turn that representation into scala case classes
-- Convert the case classes into an appropriate WOM representations
+1. Convert the case classes into an appropriate WOM representations

 ## Getting a canonical flat file